orientechnologies/orientdb-docs/Network-Binary-Protocol.md

 * request add token session flag
 * response add of the token

+## Version 31
+Added new commands to manipulate idexes: REQUEST_INDEX_GET, REQUEST_INDEX_PUT and REQUEST_INDEX_REMOVE.

 ## Version 26
-added cluster-id in the REQUEST_CREATE_RECORD response.
+Added cluster-id in the REQUEST_CREATE_RECORD response.

 ## Version 25
 Reviewd serialization of index changes in the REQUEST_TX_COMMIT for detais [#2676](https://github.com/orientechnologies/orientdb/issues/2676)